-A: Although we do not know of any business to be considered at the 2016 Annual Meeting other than the proposals described in this proxy statement, if any other business is properly presented at the Annual Meeting, your proxy gives authority to James J. Kim, Amkor's Executive Chairman, and Stephen D. Kelley, Amkor's President and Chief Executive Officer, to vote your shares on such matters at their discretion.
+A: Although we do not know of any business to be considered at the Annual Meeting other than the proposals described in this proxy statement, if any other business is properly presented at the Annual Meeting, your proxy gives authority to James J. Kim, Amkor's Executive Chairman, and Stephen D. Kelley, Amkor's President and Chief Executive Officer, to vote your shares on such matters at their discretion.

-Q: How and when may I submit proposals for the 2017 Annual Meeting?
+Q: How and when may I submit proposals for the 2020 Annual Meeting?

-A: To have your proposal included in our proxy statement and form of proxy for the 2017 Annual Meeting of Stockholders, we must receive your written proposal no later than December 7, 2016.
-You may submit proposals after this date for consideration at the 2017 Annual Meeting of Stockholders, but we are not required to include any proposal submitted after this date in the proxy statement or proxy card.
+A: To have your proposal included in our proxy statement and form of proxy for the 2020 Annual Meeting of Stockholders, we must receive your written proposal no later than December 14, 2019.
+You may submit proposals after this date for consideration at the 2020 Annual Meeting of Stockholders, but we are not required to include any proposal submitted after this date in the proxy statement or proxy card.

-If you intend to submit a proposal or nomination for director for the 2017 Annual Meeting (but not seek inclusion of such proposal or nomination in the company's proxy materials), you must comply with the advance notice provisions in our bylaws.
-To be timely, we must receive written notice of your proposal no earlier than January 4, 2017 and no later than February 3, 2017.
+If you intend to submit a proposal or nomination for director for the 2020 Annual Meeting (but not seek inclusion of such proposal or nomination in the company's proxy materials), you must comply with the advance notice provisions in our bylaws.
+To be timely, we must receive written notice of your proposal no earlier than January 16, 2020 and no later than February 15, 2020.

-All proposals must, under law, be an appropriate subject for stockholder action and must be submitted in writing to Amkor's Secretary, Amkor Technology, Inc., 2045 East Innovation Circle, Tempe, Arizona 85284.
-You should also be aware of certain other requirements you must meet to have your proposal brought before the 2017 Annual Meeting.
-These requirements are explained in Rule 14a-8 of the Securities Exchange Act of 1934, as amended, and in our bylaws.
+All proposals must, under law, be an appropriate subject for stockholder action and must be submitted in writing to Amkor's Corporate Secretary, Amkor Technology, Inc., 2045 East Innovation Circle, Tempe, Arizona 85284.
+You should also be aware of certain other requirements you must meet to have your proposal brought before the 2019 Annual Meeting.
+These requirements are explained in Rule 14a-8 of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended, and in our bylaws.